Westerville classes canceled until 2 p.m. due to a power outage.

 Tuition & Fees

-Final Fee Payment Deadline: The last day to pay fees for Autumn Semester 2016 is Monday, September 12, 2016.
+Final Fee Payment Deadline: The last day to pay fees for Spring Semester 2017 is Monday, January 30, 2017.
 Fee Payment Information

 Ohio residents are charged a combined instructional and general fee of $135.93 per credit hour.
 This fee includes a $122.43 instructional fee and a $13.50 general fee.